MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/activity-reports/yammer-device-usage-report.md

 The device usage report contains the following information.

 - Use the day tabs to view the **Yammer device usage** activity report trends over the last 7 days, 30 days, 90 days, or 180 days.
-However, if you click into a particular day in the report, the table will show data for up to 28 days from the current date (not the date the report was generated).
+However, if you select a particular day in the report, the table will show data for up to 28 days from the current date (not the date the report was generated).

 - Each report has a date for when the report was generated.
 The reports usually reflect a 24 to 48 hour latency from time of activity.